22 Cook Islands Tips to Get Right Before You Go (So Nothing Trips You Up)

 16. Sunday is not a regular day.
 Most shops, restaurants, and activities close.
 The Muri Night Market runs Sunday evenings (6-9PM) and is the big exception.
 Church services with hymn singing are genuinely worth attending — visitors are warmly welcomed.
 Dress modestly.
 Stock up on food Saturday.

 17. Te Vara Nui needs advance booking.
 The cultural show runs Tuesday, Thursday, and Saturday evenings.
 During peak season (July-September), it sells out.
 Book at least a day ahead.
-NZD 105-129 includes village tour, buffet dinner, and the over-water dance performance.
-The fire dancing finale alone is worth it.
+NZD 105-129 includes the village tour, buffet dinner, and the over-water dance performance.
+The fire dancing finale alone earns the ticket.

 18. Tipping is not expected.
 The Cook Islands don't have a tipping culture.
 Prices are what they are.
-Some upscale restaurants have a tip jar but there's zero social pressure.
+Some upscale restaurants keep a tip jar, but there's zero social pressure.

 Practical Survival

 19. Sunscreen is your most important supply.
-The UV index in the Cook Islands is extreme.
-I'm talking burn-in-20-minutes extreme.
-Reapply every hour if you're in the water.
-Bring reef-safe sunscreen — you're swimming in a living coral ecosystem.
+The UV index in the Cook Islands is extreme — burn-in-20-minutes extreme.
+Reapply every hour in the water.
+Bring reef-safe sunscreen, because you're swimming in a living coral ecosystem.

 20. Pack a rain jacket even in dry season.
 The Cook Islands get afternoon showers year-round.
 They're brief but intense.
 A light waterproof layer saves the day.

 21. Get your passport stamped at One Foot Island.
-On your Aitutaki lagoon cruise, the boat stops at One Foot Island (Tapuaetai).
+On the Aitutaki lagoon cruise, the boat stops at One Foot Island (Tapuaetai).
 There's a tiny post office — the world's most remote — that stamps your passport with a unique Cook Islands stamp.
 NZD 3.
-This is the single best souvenir from the trip.
+It's the single best souvenir from the trip.

 22. Stay longer than you planned.
-I booked 5 nights.
-I should have booked 8.
+Five nights feels sensible; eight nights feels right.
 The Cook Islands take 48 hours to work their way into your system.
-By day 3, you stop checking your phone.
-By day 5, you're seriously asking yourself why you live where you live.
-By day 7, you're looking at guesthouse rental prices on TradeMe.
+By day 3, the phone stops coming out of your pocket.
+By day 5, you're seriously asking why you live where you live.
+By day 7, you're eyeing guesthouse rental prices on TradeMe.

 The flight back to Auckland is a rude awakening.
 Give yourself enough time to properly decompress before reality hits.